Secure24, St. Louis, MO – 2018

 Managed Services Engineer – December 2016 to May 2018

 A small technology hosting company that employs ~25 people.
-It has existed for over 20 years hosting servers for clients and supporting Microsoft SharePoint environments for those clients hosted by them or on-prem.
+It has existed for over 20 years hosting servers for clients and supporting Microsoft SharePoint environments for those clients hosted by them or on-premise.

 This was my first foray into the technology industry and a heavy office environment.
 I began as a Level 1 Support Engineer and was transferred to the Managed Services Team within 4 months of being hired.
 At this company, I learned the value of training material for employees to succeed and the importance of communication.
 I contributed to this company by creating a handful of training documents for specific SharePoint services.